Gresham House Forest Fund VI

 Investment strategy

 The Fund, a Scottish Limited Partnership, was launched in 2022 and is seeking to raise £400 million by early 2025.
-To date, it has raised £110 million (October 2023).
+To date, it has raised £113 million (December 2023).

 It aims to make a positive financial, environmental, and social impact, while also providing 100% relief from inheritance tax after two years – not guaranteed.

-It offers an opportunity to invest in a combination of established forests and unplanted land for productive woodland creation across the UK.
+It offers an opportunity to invest in a combination of established forests and unplanted land for woodland creation across the UK.

 1. Maturing and established forests